robric/wiki-contrail-controller/OpenContrail-bring-up-and-provisioning.md

 ```
 #### ifmap-server
 - The ifmap-server works with default config when running on all the nodes that api-server runs; the config examples above assume that.
-- authentication is define in /etc/irond/basicauthusers.properties
+- Authentication is defined in /etc/irond/basicauthusers.properties
 Each ifmap client requires a different username; typically api-server connects to local ifmap-server but control-nodes default to connecting to ifmap-server via discovery; in this case all control-nodes should have unique if map client ids.

 #### Load balanced services